mgajda/ouroboros-network/latency-sim/src/Latency.md

 Note that both of these binary operators give also rise to two almost-scalar multiplication operators:
 ```
-scaleRate  s = after $ constantRate s
+scaleProbability a = after $ attenuate a
-scaleDelay s = after $ delay        s
+scaleDelay       t = after $ delay     t
 ```
-This is important, since generalizing the ring of reasonable values to a field (R, R) gives us opportunity to apply known good graph robustness algorithms like *effective graph resistance*.

 ### Description of network connectivity graph in terms of ∆Q